-Ikarie XB 1
+Ikarie XB 1 Review

 It's immediately obvious that Ikarie XB 1 is unlike most anything ever released by Second Run DVD, the great UK boutique label.
 It's Czech, sure, and Second Run has become the best English-language champion of Eastern European cinema for home viewers, but this is fairly prominent science fiction made by a director (Jindřich Polák) without another film of similar reputation or even with a DVD release in either the UK or R1.
 It begins, even before any opening titles, with a character exclaiming "There is no Earth!" while looking directly into the camera.
 Despite any confirmed viewings, Stanley Kubrick is thought to have perhaps been influenced by it in the making of 2001: A Space Odyssey.
 A respectable legacy for Ikarie XB 1 has persisted, buoyed by the apparent connection to 2001 and the memory of the film's bastardized American version, called Voyage to the End of the Universe.
 But even with all of this, Ikarie XB 1 looks, feels and even sounds like nothing else in Second Run's catalog.